Sebhael/DoomLauncher/README.md

 Should you decide to download it right now, here's what you should know.

 1. This application currently does not support HERETIC, HEXEN, STRIFE, CHEXQUEST, or HACX - if I missed any other DooM engine games in that list - they aren't supported either.
 I obviously plan on implementing support for those as well at a later date.
-2. I am currently building around [Zandronum](zandronum.com), that's just personal preferance at the moment.
-The final product will allow for you to be able to navigate to your own custom source port - and stretch goals are to allow you to define multiple ports to manage on your own behalf.
-3. The way this works at the moment requires you to edit your WADs names.
+2. The way this works at the moment requires you to edit your WADs names.
 That's how it knows which -IWAD to include on start-up.
 So all you have to do is prepend your DooM1 WADs with d1_ and your DooMII WADs with d2_.
 No real further adjustment is required, and this is something I might keep in the final process.
 Though a stretch goal is to include an import function that will automatically rename the file for you.
-4. The coding sucks.
+3. The coding sucks.
 I know.
 No excuses.
 Another reason I'm doing this is to get further into JavaScript development.
-5. This is being developed on Windows 8.1, and all Windows platforms should be supported.
+4. This is being developed on Windows 8.1, and all Windows platforms should be supported.
 Linux/OSx is another stretch goal.